Rossy135/SKAU14TAF/README.md

 - Post feature
+      - Verify  user can create a new post
       - Verify  user can create a new post and delete the new post

 ## Installation

 - Clone the repository
-git clone myGitHub repo links lives here
+git clone myGitHub repo links lives here:
 - Make sure you have JAVA version 21and up
 - Make sure you have Maven version 3.0.7 and up